olab/OLab4/README.md

 In its early phases, OLab4 is based on the Entrada framework, an open source web-based Integrated Teaching and Learning System created to allow teachers, learners and curriculum managers a simple way of accessing, interacting, and managing curriculum within an educational environment. (http://www.entrada-project.org)

+Internally, OLab4 still uses a simplified version of Entrada for basic housekeeping, such as user management, groups, roles etc.

 However, OLab4 remains a standalone project.
-You do not have to adopt Entrada, or Elentra (its subsequent iteration), in order to use or install OLab4.
+You do not have to buy Entrada, or Elentra (its subsequent iteration), in order to use or install OLab4.
 There are no licensing commitments to those groups.
+The version of Entrada embedded in OLab4 will remain free and open-source.

 ## Installing OLab4